netmarshall/John.H.Marshall/_pages/About.md

 * 98th Percentile on the Scholastic Apptitude Test (SAT): **1420** (710 verbal, and 710 Math)
 * GPA: **4.24 / 4.0 - Ranked #103 out of 1,339** (Top 7% of graduating class)
 * Seven Advanced Placement courses completed
-* Elected by my peers as PSHS Theatre President for our Senior year
+* Elected as ITS President for Troupe #844
 * District Level UIL Award for Best Actor (These Shining Lives)
 * International Thespian Society Member (9th-12th grade)